barkibu/switchboard_operator/README.md

 - Each message received from the concierge are pushed on a Redis Channel
 - Each Dynos listen to the channel
 - When an event is pushed onto a channel, the dyno looks for its in-memory dictionary and pushes to the websocket client if part of its dictionary.

+## Idle in AWS

+While the websocket is open between the Pet Parent and the nodeJs server, if no message is send during more than 60s the connection will be dropped.
+This can be configured on AWS side: https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#connection-idle-timeout but to be noted that there are other (infrastructure) parties involved in the dance that might have their own idle timeout values...

+The websocket connection upgrade request accepts a session params that will be used as identifier of the pet parent.
+This way even if the connection drops, idle or the server goes down for a while, the client implementation can recover the session and keep chatting without having to start over.